 Solar eclipse: August 21, 2017

 Most of the US will experience a solar eclipse on August 21, 2017.
+This five minute video explains how the Earth, Sun, and Moon line up during an eclipse.

 In Tallahassee, the Moon will block about 85 percent of the Sun, and it will completely block the Sun a few hundred miles to the North.
 Here the eclipse will last from about 1:00 pm EDT until 4:00 pm EDT, with a maximum around 2:40 pm EDT.
 Here are tips from NASA for safe viewing.
 Eye protection is necessary to view the eclipse.